bramscher/konmashi/tasks/prd-konmashi-mvp.md

 * **Goal:** To provide core tools for managing content pipeline including Ideabank, scheduling to multiple social media platforms, and workflow status visibility.

-*Note: The Ideabank and content pipeline are supported by the Content Strategist, Social Media Manager, and Community Manager personas (see 'Agentic Personas & Team Model').*
+*Note: The Ideabank and content pipeline are supported by the Content Strategist, Social Media Manager, and Community Manager droids (see 'Agentic Droids & Team Model').*

 **User Stories for Epic 4:**

 **1. Story 4.1: Basic Ideabank - Capture Text & Link Ideas**
-    * **User Story:** "As a logged-in Tenant, I want to be able to capture text and link ideas in the Ideabank (with guidance from the Content Strategist persona), so that I can store and manage my content ideas effectively.
-(See 'Agentic Personas & Team Model' for persona details and prompt seeds.)"
+    * **User Story:** "As a logged-in Tenant, I want to be able to capture text and link ideas in the Ideabank (with guidance from the Content Strategist droid), so that I can store and manage my content ideas effectively.
+(See 'Agentic Droids & Team Model' for droid details and prompt seeds.)"
     * **Acceptance Criteria (ACs):**
         * **AC1: Accessible Ideabank:** The tenant can access an Ideabank for capturing text and link ideas.
         * **AC2: Text and Link Capture:** The tenant can add text and link ideas to the Ideabank.